pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

  - Geometry Shaders: Can create or modify primitives which are later processed.
  - Compute Shaders: For general-purpose computation on the GPU (GPGPU).

-You might need to pick a shading language like GLSL (for OpenGL/Vulkan), HLSL (for DirectX), MSL (for Metal), or WGSL (for wGPU).
+You might need to pick a shading language like GLSL (for OpenGL/Vulkan), HLSL (for DirectX), MSL (for Metal), or WGSL (for wgpu).
-A newly emerging API is [Slang](https://shader-slang.org/) which compiles to others easily and is very similiar to HLSL.
+A newly emerging API is [Slang](https://shader-slang.org/) which compiles to others easily and is very similar to HLSL.
 It supports all features of HLSL and builds and allows transpiling to any lower API.
 Certain API, webGPU especially requires disabling certain safety features though, although it is equivalent to using unsafe.